xombiemp/ec2-purge-snapshots-lambda/README.md

 An AWS Lambda function that purges EC2 snapshots according to the rules you specify.
 This script is based of of https://github.com/stiang/ec2-purge-snapshots

 ## Usage
 This python script is a meant to be run as a scheduled AWS Lamdba function.
-You should also have another script that takes regular volume snapshots, and this script will allow you to set up a rolling retention policy for those snapshots.
+You should also have another script that takes regular volume snapshots like https://github.com/xombiemp/ec2-take-snapshots-lambda, and this script will allow you to set up a rolling retention policy for those snapshots.
 You will need to configure the following variables at the top of the script:
 You must populate either the VOLUMES variable or the TAGS variable, but not both.
 You must populate the HOURS, DAYS, WEEKS and MONTHS variables.